 According to the Sumerian King List, Mesh-ki-ang-gasher was the city’s first ruler and the man under whom it was built.
 If we look carefully at the name Mesh-ki-ang-gasher we may see a similarity between Cain and Kian Mesh-ki-ang-gasher.

-But there was, it seems, several dialects in the area of southern Mesopotamia, so trying to button hole a name is not simple.
+But there were several dialects in the area of southern Mesopotamia, so trying to button hole a name is not simple.
 Adam seems to have spoken an early form of the Akkadian language.
-But the Sumerian's were slowly infiltrating the area and their language, for a time, became predominant.
+But the Sumerian's were slowly infiltrating the area and their language, for a time, became predominant until eventually "the earth (land) was of one tongue, and of the same speech" (Gen 11:1).
+So as the Neolithic revolution got well and truly underway the Sumerian tongue flourished.
+Sumerian was replaced be the Semitic Akkadian language around 2000 BC.

 There is no biblical record of the birth of Cain so we can’t reliably date it, but his younger brother Seth was born in 4918 BC.